 Return on Investment 4

-If you are willing to drive a distance to Boca Raton, then you are in for an easy-going treat.
-No, the crowd may not have the stadium bursting at the seams.
-And no, it may not be the biggest roar when a team scores as you sit in an open section of the stadium.
+If you are willing to drive the distance to Boca Raton, then you are in for an easy-going treat.
+No, the crowd may not have FAU Stadium bursting at the seams, and no, it may not be the biggest roar you’ve ever heard when one of the teams scores as you sit in an open section of the stadium.
 But you will not often find a college bowl game with affordable food, tickets, and easy access for fans that won’t stress you out.

 Food and Drink Recommendations